What is Medical Amnesty?

 Individual: An individual who seeks emergency assistance on behalf of others who are experiencing an alcohol and/or other drug related emergency will not be subject to University conduct action or sanction if they have violated UVM’s Code of Student Rights and Responsibilities during the incident.
 However, failure to call for medical assistance in an alcohol and/or drug related emergency is a very serious matter and will be considered an "aggravating circumstance" in the student conduct case against the individual should violation(s) of the University Code of Student Rights and Responsibilities have occurred in relation to the incident.

 Organization: A representative of an organization hosting an event is expected to promptly call for medical assistance in an alcohol and/or other drug related emergency.
-This act of responsibility will mitigate any student conduct sanctions against the organization resulting from the Code of Student Rights and Responsibilities violations that may have occurred at the time of the incident.
-Failure to call for medical assistance in an alcohol and/or other drug related emergency is a very serious matter and will be considered an "aggravating circumstance" in the student conduct case against the organization should violation(s) of UVM’s Code of Student Rights and Responsibilities. have occurred in relation to the incident.
+This act of responsibility will mitigate any sanctions against the organization resulting from the Code of Student Rights and Responsibilities violations that may have occurred at the time of the incident.
+Failure to call for medical assistance in an alcohol and/or other drug related emergency is a very serious matter and will be considered an "aggravating circumstance" in the case against the organization should violation(s) of UVM’s Code of Student Rights and Responsibilities. have occurred in relation to the incident.

 Steps for Medical Amnesty Program